 “All in” rescues

 If you do find yourself bobbing in the water next to your buddies, then you will have to self-rescue.
 On the positive side you will have the advantage of having someone to steady your boat while you climb back in.

-If the situation feels out of control do not be afraid to set off flares.
-Studies of canoeing accidents have shown that paddlers often delay setting off flares, until they are too cold and exhausted to do so successfully.
-Your would-be rescuers are unlikely to be too concerned if they respond to a distress call, and find that you have already managed to get the situation under control yourself.
+If the situation feels out of control do not be afraid to call for help using phone or VHF, or set off flares.
+Studies of canoeing incidents have shown that paddlers often delay calling for help until they are too cold and exhausted to do so successfully.
+Your would-be rescuers are unlikely to be too concerned if they respond to a distress call but find that you have already managed to get the situation under control yourself.

 Another Rescue Approach

 The ‘Buddy Rescue’ techniques mentioned so far, for assisting a canoe sailor who is unable to self-rescue, are well tested and have helped to resolve a number of difficult situations.
 But sometimes the skills required to perform those techniques are beyond many canoe sailors.